google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/index.markdown

 # {{ page.title }}

 Building multi-screen experiences is not as hard as it sounds.
-By following this guide we will build an example product landing page for our [CS256 Mobile Web Developement course](https://www.udacity.com/course/cs256) that works well across all different device types.
+By following this guide, we will build an example product landing page for our [CS256 Mobile Web Developement course](https://www.udacity.com/course/cs256) that works well across all different device types.